Data Protection Act 1998: Scope of protection

-Section 1 of the Data Protection Act of 1998 defined "personal data" as any information that could identify a living person.
-This included details such as name, address, phone number, or email.
-The Act applied to data stored electronically or in a "relevant filing system," which referred to organised paper records that could be easily searched for personal details.
+Section 1 of the Data Protection Act 1998 defined "personal data" as any information that could identify a living person.
+This included details such as a name, address, phone number, or email.
+The act applied to data stored electronically or in a "relevant filing system," which referred to organised paper records that could be easily searched for personal details.

-The law also covered some paper documents if they were structured in a way that allowed easy access to personal information, such as customer database kept in folders.
-This meant businesses couldn't avoid compliance by claiming their data wasn't digital.
+The law also covered some paper documents if they were arranged in a way that allowed easy access to personal information, such as customer databases kept in folders.
+This meant businesses could not avoid compliance by claiming their data was not digital.